kaniaorzel/remove-balance-ipko/README.md

 ## How it works?

-Imagemagick split pdf's into `jpg` files, later Imagemagick put white rectangle onto `balance` places.
+ImageMagick split pdf's into `jpg` files, later ImageMagick put white rectangle onto `balance` places.
 After this operations, we back merge to `pdf` files.
 That's all.

 ## Dependencies